istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 Istio.

 Istio automatically configures workload sidecars to use [mutual TLS](/docs/tasks/security/authentication/authn-policy/#auto-mutual-tls) when calling other workloads.
 By default, Istio configures the destination workloads using `PERMISSIVE` mode.
-When `PERMISSIVE` mode is enabled, a service can accept both plain text and mutual TLS traffic.
+When `PERMISSIVE` mode is enabled, a service can accept both plaintext and mutual TLS traffic.
 In order to only allow mutual TLS traffic, the configuration needs to be changed to `STRICT` mode.

 You can use the [Grafana dashboard](/docs/tasks/observability/metrics/using-istio-dashboard/) to